solidjs/solid/documentation/api.md

 Creates a new resource signal that can hold an async resource.
 Resources when read while loading trigger Suspense.
 The `loadFn` takes a Promise whose resolved value is set in the resource.

-### `createResourceState(initialValue, options: { name }): [state, loadState, setState]`

-Creates a new Resource State object.
-Similar to normal state except each immediate property is a resource.

 ### `lazy(() => <Promise>): Component`

 Used to lazy load components to allow for things like code splitting and Suspense.